Shan people

-The Shan people (တႆး, /shn/, or ရှမ်းလူမျိုး, /my/), also known as the Tai Long (တႆးလူင်, /[taj˥.loŋ˨˦]/) or Tai Yai, are a Tai ethnic group of Southeast Asia.
-The Shan are the biggest minority of Burma (Myanmar) and primarily live in the Shan State, but also inhabit parts of Mandalay Region, Kachin State, Kayah State, Sagaing Region and Kayin State, and in adjacent regions of China (Dai people), Laos, Assam and Meghalaya (Ahom people), Cambodia (Kula people), Vietnam and Thailand.
-Though no reliable census has been taken in Burma since 1935, the Shan are estimated to number 4–6 million, with CIA Factbook giving an estimate of five million spread throughout Myanmar which is about 10% of the overall Burmese population.
+The Shan people (တႆး, /shn/, or ရှမ်းလူမျိုး, /my/), also known as the Tai Long (တႆးလူင်) or Thai Yai, are a Tai ethnic group native to Southeast Asia.
+As the largest minority ethnic group in Myanmar (Burma), the Shan have historically coexisted and integrated within the broader framework of the Burmese nation, remaining an integral part of the country's socio-political history and identity across successive historical eras.

-'Shan' is a generic term for all Tai-speaking peoples within Myanmar (Burma).
-The capital of Shan State is Taunggyi, the fifth-largest city in Myanmar with about 390,000 people.
-Other major cities include Thibaw (Hsipaw), Lashio, Kengtung and Tachileik.
+In Myanmar, the term "Shan" serves as a generic umbrella designation for all Tai-speaking groups.
+Although no comprehensive nationwide census has been conducted since 1935, contemporary demographic estimations place the Shan population between 5 and 6 million, representing approximately 10% of Myanmar's total population.
+The majority of Shan people are adherents of Theravada Buddhism, intertwined with elements of traditional Tai folk religion.

+Geographic distribution

+The Shan population is predominantly concentrated within the boundaries of modern Myanmar, though their historical settlements extend into adjacent territories across Southeast Asia and South Asia.

+They primarily inhabit the Shan State, but significant communities also reside across adjoining administrative divisions, including the Mandalay Region, Kachin State, Kayah State, Sagaing Region, and Kayin State.
+Taunggyi serves as the capital of Shan State, functioning as the chief urban hub alongside other major regional cities such as Lashio, Kengtung, Tachileik, and Hsipaw.
+Beyond the borders of Myanmar, closely related Tai-speaking groups live in southwestern China (where they are officially designated as the Dai people), Laos, northern Thailand, northern Vietnam, and Cambodia (known historically as the Kula people).
+Furthermore, their ancestral diaspora extends into Northeast India, notably in Assam and Meghalaya, where they are represented by the Ahom people.

 Etymology

-The Shan use the endonym Tai (တႆး) in reference to themselves, which is also used in Chinese (傣族 (Dǎizú)).
+The Shan use the endonym Tai (တႆး) in reference to themselves, which is also used in Chinese (傣族 (Dǎizú)), sometimes with a larger scope.

 Shan (ရှမ်း) is an exonym from the Burmese language; the term itself was historically spelt သျှမ်း (MLCTS: hsyam:), and is cognate with the term "Siam," the former name of Thailand.
 The term is extant to Old Burmese, first attested to a Bagan era inscription from 1120, where it referred to Tai-speaking populations east of the kingdom.
-"Shan" has also been borrowed into Chinese (掸族 (Shànzú)).
+"Shan" has also been borrowed into Chinese (掸族 (撣族, Shànzú)).

 In Thai, the Shan are called Tai Yai (ไทใหญ่, lit.
 'Great Tai') or Ngiao (เงี้ยว) in Tai yuan language.
 The Shan also have a number of exonyms in other minority languages, including Pa'O: ဖြဝ်ꩻ, Western Pwo Karen: ၥဲၫ့, and Mon သေံဇၞော် (seṃ jnok).